About the Archive

 - Deadline for the material

-- The Archive will then review your request, and if approved, a broadcast-quality tape will be provided to you in the format of your choice.
+- The Archive will then review your request, and if approved, the broadcast-quality clip(s) will be provided to you in the format of your choice.
 Licensing rates will be discussed when you submit your request.

 - If the licensed footage is used in a project, you must provide the Archive with a DVD copy of the project upon its completion.